Recovery groups meet at every Resurrection location and online. Download a full list of opportunities here.

 The renewal process is a gift of healing for us.
 By actively working the program of Co-Dependents Anonymous, we can each realize a new joy, acceptance and serenity in our lives.

 This class meets in person at Resurrection Leawood (Room B260) and online through Zoom.
-For more information, email Marcelo Rosa or call 913-707-6052, or email Marni Ellis, Community Support and Counseling Administrative Assistant.
+For more information, email Marcelo Rosa or call 913-707-6052, or email Lesa Kleinmann, Coordinating Assistant to Care Central.

 A 12-step faith-based group for family and friends of loved ones struggling with substance use disorder and other addictions.
 This group is for people age 18+.

-For questions about Family Hope call Marni Ellis at 913-544-0707, or email using the form below.
+For questions about Family Hope call Lesa Kleinmann at (913)544-0707, or email using the form below.

 Pastor Darryl Burton leads these month-long classes in person at Resurrection Leawood in Room B255 and online via Zoom.
 The class alternates between hope one month and forgiveness the next.
 This is a time for sharing experiences, strength and hope.